Joao-Amoroso/SIRS_LEMON/README.md

 Include a brief description and answer the question, "what problem does this project solve?"

 ### Built With

-Include an outline of the technologies in the project, such as framework (Rails/iOS/Android), as well as programming language, database, links to any related projects (for example, whether this API has corresponding iOS or Android clients), links to online tools related to the application (such as the project web site, the shared file storage).
-If you mention something, please provide links.

 -   [Postgresql](https://www.postgresql.org/) - used for database
 -   [Flask](https://flask.palletsprojects.com/en/2.2.x/) - used to build every API